 By defining their connection to the coastal environment, students will develop everyday actions they can take to reduce their impact on the marine environment.

 Post event, schools will be issued a Certificate of Participation and Conservation Code for each class which students are encouraged to sign and hang in the classroom as a reminder of their learnings and their commitment to protect the environment.

-Restrictions: Program is dependent on tides therefore available dates are limited.
-More than 4 classes can be accommodated by special request; only available during a 4 hour program.
+Restrictions: The program is dependent on tides therefore available dates are limited.
+More than four classes can be accommodated by special request – only available during a four-hour program.